transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 The key thing to check is that `torch.__version__` includes the `+rocm6.3` suffix (or whatever ROCm version you're using), which confirms that the ROCm-enabled version of PyTorch was successfully installed.

-Interestingly, even though we're using AMD GPUs, PyTorch still uses the familiar `torch.cuda.is_available()` command to check for GPU availability.
+Interestingly, even though we're using AMD GPUs, **PyTorch still uses the familiar `torch.cuda.is_available()` command to check for GPU availability**.
 This is because PyTorch wraps AMD's HIP backend under the CUDA interface for easier compatibility and developer convenience.
 This design choice means that most existing CUDA-based PyTorch code can work with AMD GPUs without modification, which is a significant advantage for developers transitioning from NVIDIA hardware.

 #### GPU Monitoring: Finding the AMD Equivalent of pynvml